abe-winter/entparse/README.md

 ### correctness issues

 * this doesn't validate and there are known bad strings that it will probably parse
-* not widely tested otherwise
+* not tested on comprehensive inputs
+* error handling isn't perfect; wouldn't be impossible for this to have an infinite loop or to ignore exceptions.

 ### how fast is this?